Gravitational Redshift from Galaxy Clusters -- a Relativistic Approach: Modelling of the gravitational redshift observable

 Here, $a(\eta)$ is the scale factor, $\eta$ denotes the conformal time, $\chi$ is the comoving radial coordinate and $\Phi$ and $\Psi$ are the two Bardeen gravitational potentials.
 We work in natural units where the speed of light is set to 1.

 We aim to model redshift differences for sources separated by distances smaller than the typical cluster scales, i.e.~a few megaparsecs.
-Since density fluctuations can be large on these scales, standard perturbation theory is insufficient, and we must treat density fluctuations $\delta=\delta\rho/\bar \rho$ unperturbatively (here, a bar denotes quantities in the background).
+Since density fluctuations can be large on these scales, standard perturbation theory is insufficient, and we must treat density fluctuations $\delta=\delta\rho/\bar \rho$ non-perturbatively (here, a bar denotes quantities in the background).
 At the same time, gravitational potentials are small in this regime, typically of the order of $10^{-5}$, approaching unity only in the proximity of black holes.
 Hence, we can treat them linearly.
 The peculiar velocities are proportional to the gradient of the gravitational potential, and in clusters they are typically of the order $v\sim 10^3 \ {\rm km/s }$, corresponding to $v\sim 3 \times 10 ^{-3}$ in natural units.
-This leads to $\Psi \sim v^2$, as is also predicted by the viral theorem.
+This leads to $\Psi \sim v^2$, as is also predicted by the virial theorem.
 Therefore, we need to account for the velocities up to second order.
 More formally, we can relate the velocities and gravitational potentials to the density perturbations through the continuity and Poisson equations, respectively, leading to

 where $k$ is the Fourier mode and $\HH$ is the conformal Hubble parameter.
 We therefore define the weak-field expansion parameter $\epsilon_\HH \equiv \HH/k$ and consistently consider all terms up to $\epsilon_\HH^2$.
 This means that we keep $\delta$ at all orders, $v\sim \eH \delta$ up to second order and $\Psi\sim \eH^2\delta$ at linear order.\footnote{In real space, the weak-field parameter $\epsilon_\HH$ is given through the inverse of the Laplacian operator.
 However, for the sake of simplicity, we will use $\epsilon_\HH$ both in real and Fourier space.} Note that taking the gradient of a field enhances its amplitude by $\eH^{-1}$.
+As discussed in section~\ref{sec:compare}, third-order perturbations $\mathcal{O}(\epsilon_\HH^3)$ vanish due to symmetry reasons, implying that our derivation is valid up to this order.